-Cozy Tapes Vol. 2 over-welcomes its stay with an abundance of uninspired trap filler.
+ASAP Mob’s second compilation tape, Cozy Tapes Vol. 2, overstays its welcome with an abundance of uninspired trap filler.

 August has been A$AP Mob’s month.
 After ASAP Twelvyy dropped his impressive debut album and Ferg put out the decent Still Striving, the Mob were showing an intent to make themselves known as a formidable crew in this oversaturated American rap scene.
 2016’s Vol. 1: Friends was a punchy debut with many diverse and memorable cuts.
 Now only 10 months later, I expected Vol. 2 to be more of the same.

 Truth be said, Cozy Tapes Vol. 2 is an absolute mess of an album.
 It sounds like it was made and put together in 5 minutes, taking a random beat from here and taking a random verse from there and seeing what (just about) fits.
 Out of 17 tracks, there are zero songs with any listening longevity, most of which consist of half-finished thrown-together ideas for the sake of a release.

 This is the case especially for the first half of the album.
 It kicks off with the forgettable “Perry Aye”, on which Rocky provides a decent verse with catchy alliteration, but Jaden Smith sounds like an absolute prat on the hook, ruining the slight smidge of replay value the track could have had.

 Out in Paris like I’m Perry Ellis

 While there are some beats here with some potential, the Mob fail to make a good song out of them, such as “Please Shut Up” (among others) which lacks any sort of melody and opts for a repetitive one-line hook.
 The remaining beats are generic uninspired trap beats with no memorability.
 It’s as if the Mob are trend-chasing and replicating other artists rather than building on their own experimental sound.